Blutkind

 Blutkind ("Bloodchild" in English) is a double album released in 2000 by the German industrial group Wumpscut.
-The album is mostly a collection of Wumpscut's earliest material, save the new tracks 'Hang Him Higher' and 'Praise Your Fears'.
+The album is mostly a collection of Wumpscut's earliest material, with the exception of the new tracks 'Hang Him Higher' and 'Praise Your Fears'.
 Some tracks are taken from Wumpscut's original demo tapes in 1991 and 1992 and some are remixes from "Music for a Slaughtering Tribe".
 There are also 17 or so previously unreleased old tracks.
 The original tapes are: 'Defcon' and 'Small Chambermusicians'.
 Remixes from "Music for a Slaughtering Tribe" are: 'Koslow', 'Soylent Green' and 'Default'.

 The album ranked #5 on the German Alternative Charts (DAC) Top 50 Albums of 2000.